DenserMeerkat/ncc-next-app/reports/ebsb_online_camp_19_04_2021.md

 thumb: "/images/reports/ebsb_online_camp_19_04_2021_2.jpg"
 captions:
   [
-    "Figure 1.
-Presentation on history of Tamil Nadu", "Figure 2.
-Interactive session with the cadets", "Figure 3.
-Presentation on dialects of Tamil Nadu", "Figure 4.
-Cadet singing a folk song of Tamil Nadu", "Figure 5.
-Cadet participating in declamation competition", "Figure 6.
-Play on Jallianwala Bagh Massacre",
+    "Presentation on history of Tamil Nadu",
+    "Interactive session with the cadets",
+    "Presentation on dialects of Tamil Nadu",
+    "Cadet singing a folk song of Tamil Nadu",
+    "Cadet participating in declamation competition",
+    "Play on Jallianwala Bagh Massacre",
   ]
 authors: []
 tags: []